Cartesi Price Tops $0.17 on Top Exchanges (CTSI)

-Cartesi (CTSI) traded up 3% against the U.S. dollar during the 1-day period ending at 11:00 AM Eastern on July 18th.
-Cartesi has a total market capitalization of $102.59 million and $21.47 million worth of Cartesi was traded on exchanges in the last 24 hours.
-One Cartesi coin can currently be purchased for about $0.17 or 0.00000779 BTC on popular exchanges.
-During the last week, Cartesi has traded 18.9% higher against the U.S. dollar.
+Cartesi (CTSI) traded 1.9% lower against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on July 21st.
+During the last week, Cartesi has traded 10.3% higher against the U.S. dollar.
+Cartesi has a total market capitalization of $98.75 million and approximately $14.15 million worth of Cartesi was traded on exchanges in the last day.
+One Cartesi coin can currently be purchased for $0.17 or 0.00000725 BTC on major exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.